gvwilson/thirdbit/_posts/2021/2021-01-17-punchcards-considered-harmful.md

 And of course once this is working, the next experiment would be to add a tree editing widget to several common programming editors and see if it's better, worse, or the same.
-(For fairness' sake I think it's essential to add these widgets to existing editors: many programmers will change operating system, citizenship, and gender before abandoning Emacs.)
+I use `[ a | b ]` is my way of showing two editable cells side by side, and for fairness' sake I think it's essential to add these widgets to existing editors: many programmers will change operating system, citizenship, and gender before abandoning Emacs.

 ```
 ├──[ book_filename | "r4de" ]